Got Waste? You’re at the right place!

 DO NOT place a car seat in curbside recycling.
 If you do not recycle at the store or the expiration date is expired, place in the trash.

-Call your local Agency for concrete & brick disposal.
+Call your local Agency for fees and disposal availability.

 Construction debris is not collected with your curbside garbage.
 Bring debris to the landfill/transfer station.